digital-asset/daml/docs/source/app-dev/bindings-java/quickstart.rst

 This step scrapes the ``Alice::NAMESPACE`` party name from the output.json produced in the previous steps.

-Note: It takes some time (typically around half-an-hour) for our artifacts to be available on Maven Central.
-If you try running the last command before the artifacts are available, you will get a "not found" error.
-Trying to build again in the next 24 hours will result in: **Failure to find ... was cached in the local repository, resolution will not be reattempted until the update interval of digitalasset-releases has elapsed or updates are forced**
-This is Maven telling you it has locally cached that "not found" result and will consider it valid for 24h.
-To bypass that and force Maven to try the network call again, add a -U option, as in mvn compile exec:java@run-quickstart -U. Note that this is required to bypass your local cache of the failure; it will not be required for a user trying to run the quickstart after the artifacts have been published.

 Another common problem is that artifacts fail to resolve because of custom Maven settings.
 Check your ~/.m2/settings.xml configuration and try disabling them temporarily.To run the :doc:`sandbox </tools/sandbox>` (a lightweight local version of the ledger), run ``daml sandbox --dar .daml/dist/quickstart-0.0.1.dar``